Bareilly Uttar Pradesh, India Travel Guide

 Dargah-e-Ala Hazrat and Nath Temples spiritual landscape.
 Few other memorial sites.

 Cantt represents military heritage.
-No significant industrial sites open to tourists.
+No significant industrial sites open for travelers.

 Bareilly's natural attractions are mainly modest parks and nearby wildlife areas.